Teacher Education (PDP)

 Applicants must be attending Simon Fraser University or be admissible.

 Candidates who have not attended Simon Fraser University previously, or who have not attended in any of the three terms prior to intended enrollment, must apply for admission or readmission.

-All candidates are required to complete the on-line Professional Development Program application form located at http://www.sfu.ca/education/teachersed/programs/pdp/overview.html.
+All candidates are required to complete the online Professional Development Program application form located at http://www.sfu.ca/education/teachersed/programs/pdp/overview.html.

-All applicants pay the PDP application fee on-line at http://www.sfu.ca/education/teachersed/programs/pdp/overview.html.
+All applicants pay the PDP application fee online at http://www.sfu.ca/education/teachersed/programs/pdp/overview.html.

-Elementary applicants must, one full semester prior to the start of PDP, have completed a minimum of 76 units of courses acceptable for credit at Simon Fraser University (should include 16 units of upper division) including the following prerequisite courses:
+Elementary applicants must, one full term prior to the start of PDP, have completed a minimum of 76 units of courses acceptable for credit at Simon Fraser University (should include 16 units of upper division) including the following prerequisite courses:

 - six units in English (a maximum of three units of English composition may be included)

 - one course (three units) in each of Canadian history, Canadian geography, and laboratory science

 - elementary applicants are recommended to have education, fine and performing arts and kinesiology courses